-Byzantine Emperor Constans directly overlooked the Byzantine fleet which comprised of 500 ships according to historical sources.
+Byzantine Emperor Constans II directly overlooked the Byzantine fleet which comprised 500 ships according to historical sources.
 The Muslim navy was led by Abu’l-Awar and included 200 ships.

 The Byzantine fleet was destroyed and the Emperor barely escaped with his life.
-The battle marked the ascendancy of the Arab navy in Mediterranean waters, an ascendancy which would intermittently remain all the way until the 11th century.
+The battle marked the ascendancy of the Arab navy in Mediterranean waters, an ascendancy that would intermittently remain all the way until the 11th century.

-After early siege attempts failed, a large Arab army laid another siege to the city in 817.
+After early siege attempts failed, a large Arab army laid another siege on the city in 817.
 In doing so, it was accompanied by a sizable fleet of Arab ships.

 The fleet was a key part of the war effort since it brought provisions and men to the Arab army on land.
 The Byzantine navy famously used its lethal weapon, “Greek fire”, which successfully destroyed the Arab fleet near Constantinople.

 The victory at sea became crucial to the ultimate defeat of the Arab campaign and ensured the continued existence of the Byzantine Empire for many subsequent centuries.

 By the late 9th century, the Muslim armies had reached as far as southern Italy and successfully annexed Sicily as well as Crete to the Arab Empire.

 In this battle, the Byzantine commander famously had his fleet hauled across the Isthmus of Corinth.
 This was highly unexpected for the Saracen vessels since hauling a fleet across the Isthmus was historically considered nearly impossible.

 The Battle of Stelai was fought in 879, at a time when Sicily had already been lost to the Muslims and the Byzantine Empire was struggling to maintain its supremacy around the coasts of southern Italy.

 The Byzantine fleet commanded 60 ships in the battle which were able to defeat the Aghlabid navy and gain complete control of the seas near the Italian Peninsula.
 Many of the Aghlabid vessels were captured by the Byzantine navy.

 In the late 10th century, the Byzantine Empire lost control of Messina.
 This was also the period when the Fatimid Caliphate was rising in North Africa and had begun to manifest its might in the waters of the western Mediterranean.

 The Fatimid navy deployed an extraordinary strategy whereby it used individual divers to swim to the Byzantine ships and torch them using their special weapon “Greek fire” which was fired from a Siphon.

 The Battle of Arnemuiden took place in 1338 as one of the naval encounters between the French and English which laid the basis for the subsequent Hundred Years’ War.

 The French ships used artillery in this battle, being one of the earliest instances of the use of artillery cannons in maritime warfare.

 The battle took place in 1340 and is notable for the fact that the navies on both side of the conflict by the respective monarchs of England and France.

-The English used vessels which were higher than those of the French while the French tied together multiple vessels as a secure station for defence.
+The English used vessels which were higher than those of the French while the French tied together multiple vessels as a secure station for defense.

-After suffering heavy casualties, the French had to face the English who climbed overboard their vessels and killed most of the men.
+After suffering heavy casualties, the French had to face the English who climbed overboard from their vessels and killed most of the men.